Last updated 2 March 2023

 Even without reliable population numbers from historical times, it is assumed that uncontrolled harvesting of eggs and down at the beginning of the 20th century affected the population negatively.

-The harvesting resembled plundering, affecting the breeding success negatively.
 This and other potential anthropogenic factors contributed to the decision to give the species total protection in Svalbard in 1963.
-Further 15 bird sanctuaries were, furthermore, established in 1973, to secure important nesting areas for birds, especially common eiders and geese.
-Because of the special protection given to the species it is important to monitor it over time, and understand what affects it.
+Furthermore, 15 bird reserves were established in 1973, with the aim of securing important breeding areas for birds, especially for common eiders and geese.

-The population of common eiders in Kongsfjorden, including the Kongsfjorden and Blomstrandhalvøya bird sanctuaries, has been monitored by the Norwegian Polar Institute since 1981.
+The population of common eiders in Kongsfjorden, including Kongsfjorden and Blomstrandhalvøya bird reserve, has been monitored by the Norwegian Polar Institute since 1981.

 Causal factors

-The climate has changed in the last 10–15 years of the monitoring period in Kongsfjorden.
-This includes higher air and ocean temperatures, a decrease in sea ice and earlier snow and ice melt in the spring (Vihtakari et al. 2018).
+The climate in Kongsfjorden area has changed over the past 10–15 years.
+This includes higher air and sea temperatures, less sea ice, and earlier snow and ice melting in the spring (Vihtakari et al. 2018).

 In the Arctic, the climate is rapidly changing, with increases in air and sea temperatures as well as reduced ice and snow cover.
 This can affect the physical conditions for nesting.
-The time period when the islets are free of ice and snow changes, and the eider can start breeding earlier.
+The time period when the islets are free of ice and snow changes, and the eider can start breeding earlier in the season.
 The sea temperature is higher, which can affect food availability for eider.
-In recent years, the Kongsfjord has also received more and more visits from polar bears who come to the islets in the summer (Prop et al. 2015).
+In recent years, Kongsfjorden has also seen an increasing number of visits by polar bears coming to the islets in the summer (Prop et al. 2015).

 Consequences

-The eider population in the Kongsfjord has shown a downward trend between 2012 and 2020.
+The eider population in Kongsfjorden has shown a downward trend since 2012.
 In the coming years, it is important to clarify the causes of this decline.
 A consequence of the downward trend will be a reduced grazing of the eider’s food organisms, especially on the west side og Svalbard, where most of the eiders are nesting.

 About the monitoring

-Previously, the breeding population of eider has been determined by the ice situation in the Kongsfjord.
-In recent years there has been no ice on the Kongsfjord, and there are probably other factors affecting the eider population.
+Previously, the breeding population of eider has been determined by the ice situation in Kongsfjorden.
+In recent years there has been no ice in Kongsfjorden, and there are probably other factors affecting the eider population.
 Future studies will be able to provide information about this.
-Is it the overwintering area that has become worse for eider females or is it the increased predation that contributes to the decline of eiders in the Kongsfjord?
+Is it the wintering area that has become worse for eider females or is it the increased predation that contributes to the decline of eiders in Kongsfjorden?

 Eiders are monitored as the species might be a good indicator to study the effects of climate change in the Arctic.